String theory: AdS/CFT correspondence

 One approach to formulating string theory and studying its properties is provided by the anti-de Sitter/conformal field theory (AdS/CFT) correspondence.
-This is a theoretical result which implies that string theory is in some cases equivalent to a quantum field theory.
+This is a theoretical result that implies that string theory is in some cases equivalent to a quantum field theory.
 In addition to providing insights into the mathematical structure of string theory, the AdS/CFT correspondence has shed light on many aspects of quantum field theory in regimes where traditional calculational techniques are ineffective.
 The AdS/CFT correspondence was first proposed by Juan Maldacena in late 1997.
 Important aspects of the correspondence were elaborated in articles by Steven Gubser, Igor Klebanov, and Alexander Markovich Polyakov, and by Edward Witten.
 By 2010, Maldacena's article had over 7000 citations, becoming the most highly cited article in the field of high energy physics.

 Overview of the correspondence

 In the AdS/CFT correspondence, the geometry of spacetime is described in terms of a certain vacuum solution of Einstein's equation called anti-de Sitter space.
 In very elementary terms, anti-de Sitter space is a mathematical model of spacetime in which the notion of distance between points (the metric) is different from the notion of distance in ordinary Euclidean geometry.
 It is closely related to hyperbolic space, which can be viewed as a disk as illustrated on the left.
 This image shows a tessellation of a disk by triangles and squares.
 One can define the distance between points of this disk in such a way that all the triangles and squares are the same size and the circular outer boundary is infinitely far from any point in the interior.

 One can imagine a stack of hyperbolic disks where each disk represents the state of the universe at a given time.
 The resulting geometric object is three-dimensional anti-de Sitter space.
 It looks like a solid cylinder in which any cross section is a copy of the hyperbolic disk.
 Time runs along the vertical direction in this picture.
 The surface of this cylinder plays an important role in the AdS/CFT correspondence.
 As with the hyperbolic plane, anti-de Sitter space is curved in such a way that any point in the interior is actually infinitely far from this boundary surface.